Canned Cherry Tomatoes

 Raw packing the cherry tomatoes is a canning process where the water is brought to a boil, but the tomatoes are packed into the jar raw, and the jars are then filled with the heated water.

-Hot packing is when the cherry tomatoes are brought to a boil along with the water, then the entire works are added to the jars in one step.
+Hot packing is when the cherry tomatoes are brought to a boil along with the water, then the entire works are added to the hot jars in one step.

 The raw pack method does not remove as much air from the cells of the fruit, so the tomatoes are more likely to float and cause your jars to look less full.